stgm/scientific-programming-1/22 Language/15 Statistics/content.md

 	checkpy text_statistics.py

-# 4. Word length
+# 4. Letter counter

-Write a function `average_word_length(text)` that takes a string containing text, and returns, as a float, the average length of all words in that text.
+Write a function `count(text, letter)` that takes a string containing text, a string containing a single letter, and returns, as a float, the number of times this letter occurs in the text.

-    >>> print(average_word_length("Text with a few words"))
+    >>> print(count("Text with a few words", "e"))
-    3.4
+    2

 ## Background

-Now that you know how to split words, you can devise an algorithm that calculates a statistic *over all words*.

 ## Strategy

-First, write a loop

-...